-Prerequisite: Sophomore standing and a 100-level survey course in United States or European or World history; or permission of instructor.
+Prerequisite: Sophomore standing and one 100-level history course, or permission of instructor.

 HSTA 386 Women in American History

 A study of the changing roles of women from colonial times to the present.
 Topics include society's stereotypes of women; women's social, family, and work roles; and the effect of legislative and constitutional changes on women.